DavidJS01/Escambia-County-Covid-Scraper-and-Visualization/README.md

 ## Installation
 1. Download the repository
-2. Change Directory to the Repository
+2. Change the directory from the .py file to where you installed the repository
 3. Go to this [Florida Department of Health Website](http://open-fdoh.hub.arcgis.com/datasets/florida-covid19-case-line-data-3/data) and download the CSV file
 4. Place the CSV file into the same folder as the Python and SQL file